 Toxic Substances Control Act (15 U.S.C.
-2601 et seq.)-The Toxic Substances Control Act (TSCA) regulates the manufacture, processing, distribution, and use of certain chemicals not regulated by RCRA or other statutes including asbestos-containing material and polychlorinated biphenyls.
-Any TSCA-regulated waste removed from structures (e.g., polychlorinated biphenyls-contaminated capacitors or asbestos) or discovered during the implementation phase (e.g., contaminated media), would be managed in compliance with TSCA requirements in 40 CFR Part 761.
+2601 et seq.)-The Toxic Substances Control Act (TSCA) regulates the manufacture, processing, distribution, and use of certain chemicals not regulated by RCRA or other statutes, including asbestos-containing material and polychlorinated biphenyls.
+Any TSCA-regulated waste removed from structures (e.g., capacitors contaminated with polychlorinated biphenyls) or discovered during decommissioning activities (e.g., contaminated media) would be managed in compliance with TSCA requirements in 40 CFR Part 761.
 The end-state evaluation for all alternatives considers compliance with TSCA.

-Waste Isolation Pilot Plant Land Withdrawal Act of 1992 (Public Law 102-579) amended by the Waste Isolation Pilot Plant Land Withdrawal Act Amendments (Public Law 104-201)-The Waste Isolation Pilot Plant Land Withdrawal Act withdrew land from the public domain for the purposes of creating and operating the Waste Isolation Pilot Plant (WIPP), the geologic repository in New Mexico designated as the national disposal site for defense transuranic waste.
-The Act also defines the characteristics and amount of waste that will be disposed of at the facility.
-The amendments to the Act exempt waste to be disposed of at WIPP from RCRA land disposal restrictions.
-Prior to sending any transuranic waste from West Valley to WIPP, DOE would have to make a determination that the waste meets all statutory and regulatory requirements for disposal at WIPP.
+Waste Isolation Pilot Plant Land Withdrawal Act of 1992 (Public Law 102-579), as amended by the Waste Isolation Pilot Plant Land Withdrawal Act Amendments (Public Law 104-201)-The Waste Isolation Pilot Plant Land Withdrawal Act required the withdrawal of land from the public domain for the purpose of creating and operating the Waste Isolation Pilot Plant (WIPP), the geologic repository in New Mexico designated as the national disposal site for defense transuranic waste.
+The act also defines the characteristics and amount of waste acceptable for disposal at the facility.
+The amendments to the act exempt waste to be disposed of at WIPP from RCRA land disposal restrictions.
+Prior to sending any transuranic waste from WVDP to WIPP, DOE would have to make a determination that the waste meets all statutory and regulatory requirements for disposal at WIPP.

-West Valley Demonstration Project Act of 1980 (Public Law 96-368)-The WVDP Act established the WVDP to demonstrate technologies for solidifying liquid high-level radioactive waste at the WNYNSC.
-The Act assigns DOE responsibility for solidifying the high-level radioactive waste on site and transporting the solidified waste to a geologic repository for disposal.
-The Act also assigns DOE the responsibility to treat and dispose of low-level and/or transuranic waste generated during the solidification activities and decommission the WVDP facilities used as a part of the WVDP.
+West Valley Demonstration Project Act of 1980 (Public Law 96-368)-The WVDP Act established WVDP to demonstrate technologies for solidifying liquid high-level radioactive waste at WNYNSC.
+The act assigns DOE responsibility for solidifying the high-level radioactive waste on site and transporting the solidified waste to an appropriate Federal repository for disposal.
+The act also assigns DOE the responsibility to treat and dispose of low-level radioactive and/or transuranic waste generated during the solidification activities and decommission the WVDP facilities used as a part of WVDP.

 The WVDP Act does not address termination of the NRC license for the site, or portions thereof.
 Any such license termination would be conducted (if license termination is possible and pursued) under the Atomic Energy Act of 1954, as amended.
-The WVDP Act authorized the NRC to prescribe decommissioning criteria for the WVDP.
-NRC exercised this authority starting in 1999 by publishing a draft policy statement on decommissioning criteria for the WVDP.
-After public comment period the NRC issued a final policy statement in 2002 prescribing the NRC's License Termination Rule as the decommissioning criteria to be used at the WVDP.
-The final policy statement is discussed in more detail below.
-Additionally, a legal suit filed against DOE by the Coalition on West Valley Nuclear Wastes & Radioactive Waste Campaign challenging certain DOE actions with regard to disposal of the low-level radioactive waste generated as a part of the WVDP resulted in a Stipulation of Compromise Settlement discussed in more detail below.
+The WVDP Act authorized the NRC to prescribe decommissioning criteria for WVDP.
+The NRC exercised this authority starting in 1999 by publishing a draft policy statement on decommissioning criteria for WVDP.
+After a public comment period, the NRC issued a final policy statement in 2002 prescribing the NRC's License Termination Rule as the decommissioning criteria to be used at WVDP.
+A more-detailed discussion of the final policy statement follows.
+Additionally, a legal suit filed against DOE by the Coalition on West Valley Nuclear Wastes & Radioactive Waste Campaign challenging certain DOE actions with regard to disposal of the low-level radioactive waste generated as a part of WVDP resulted in a Stipulation of Compromise Settlement, which is discussed in more detail in a subparagraph that follows.